phrank-ly/wp-embed-plugin/readme.txt

 Tags: store map, restaurant, source map, food, drink Stable tag: 1.0

-Allows you to easily embed your restaurant or store's food and drink sources.
+Allows you to easily embed your restaurant or store's food and drink sources or where your goods are available.

 == Description ==
-Allows you to easily embed your restaurant or store's food and drink sources.
+Allows you to easily embed your restaurant or store's food and drink sources or where your goods are available.

-Today's consumers are increasingly conscientious about where their food comes from.
+Give your customers an easy way to see what you're made of.
+Consumers are becoming more conscientious about where their food comes.
+Don't make them read between the lines.
+Phrankly lets you advertise your sources, for free, on an open, easily discoverable, and searchable platform.
+Your network helps us connect you to new and loyal customers, looking for exactly what you're serving.

 Use Phrankly today and start building trust through transparency.

 ### Restaurants & Retailers
 4 out of 5 consumers look for food using local, trustworthy ingredients.
 Use our tools to help spread the word, making your brand synonymous with local.